0MeMo07/NGL-Spammer/README.md

 1. Enter your NGL username.
 2. Enter the message you want to send.
 3. Specify the number of messages to be sent.
+4. Enter the delay between requests (in seconds).
+If you want the fastest possible requests, enter 0.
-4. Choose whether to use a proxy (y/n).
+5. Choose whether to use a proxy (y/n).
    - If yes, ensure `proxies.txt` contains valid proxies.

 The script will automatically start sending the specified message to the given username.
 Successful submissions will be marked with [+] while unsuccessful submissions will be marked with [-].